Your cart is empty

 • Anti-slip crawling pads for a secure grip

-• Place your favorite toy out of reach
+• Place favorite toy slightly out of reach

-• Show it yourself – babies like to imitate
+• Model it yourself – babies love to imitate

 Extra help: On smooth floors, the RUBBY by sticklett anti-slip knee pads provide more grip, protect the knees and make learning to crawl more comfortable.

-Imagine: Your baby is happily exploring the world on all fours – and you know they have a secure footing.
+Imagine: Your baby joyfully explores the world on all fours – and you know they have secure support.
 That's exactly what makes crawling so important.

-For you, this means less worry and more joy in small steps forward.
+For you, this means: less worry, more joy in small steps forward.

 RUBBY by sticklett – the smart support for the crawling phase.